dsindex/etagger/README.md

       - it seems that point-wise feed forward net collects contextual information in the layer by layer manner.
         - this is very similar with hierarchical convolutional neural network.
       - i'd like to say `Attention is Not All you need`
-    - [x] you can see the below evaluation results
+    - [x] you can see the below evaluation results.
       - multi-layer BiLSTM using LSTMBlockFusedCell() is slightly faster than the Transformer with 4 layers.
       - moreover, the BiLSTM is a little bit faster on CPU environment(multi-thread) than on GPU's.
         - LSTMBlockFusedCell() is well optimized for multi-core CPU via multi-threading.